olegsinavski/docker_mlgl/README.md

 Go to [Google Compute Engine (GCE)](https://console.cloud.google.com/compute), turn on GCE API.
 You should see creating
 Create a VM with the following options:
- - default region is the cheapest, E2 is a good cheapest option
+ - default region is the cheapest
+ - E2 is a good cheapest option, but you need at least 16GB of RAM if you'll use `pip`
  - "Availability policies", choose "Spot" to save money
  - Check "Enable display service"
  - Boot disk, "Change", Choose Ubuntu 20.04
+ - Boot disk, "Change", make it at least 20Gb (10 is not enough)
  - Firewall, check "Allow HTTP/HTTPS traffic"
  - Advanced options, Disks, Add new disk, pick "Standard" (cheapest)
  - Advanced options, Security, Manage Access, Add manually generated SSH keys, add the content of `~/.ssh/gce_key.pub`